ibm-cloud-docs/openshift/openshift_cluster_update.md

 1. Review the [Kubernetes changes](/docs/containers?topic=containers-cs_versions) and make any updates marked _Update before master_.

-2. Update your API server and associated master components by using the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login) or running the CLI `oc cluster-update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_update).
+2. Update your API server and associated master components by using the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login) or running the CLI `ibmcloud oc cluster-update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_update).

 3. Wait a few minutes, then confirm that the update is complete.
-Review the API server version on the {{site.data.keyword.cloud_notm}} clusters dashboard or run `oc clusters`.
+Review the API server version on the {{site.data.keyword.cloud_notm}} clusters dashboard or run `ibmcloud oc clusters`.

 4. Install the version of the [`kubectl cli`](/docs/containers?topic=containers-cs_cli_install#kubectl) that matches the API server version that runs in the master.
 [Kubernetes does not support ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/setup/version-skew-policy/) `kubectl` client versions that are two or more versions apart from the server version (n +/- 2).